emstanley/refactr_web_app/README.md

 # refactr.tech gatsby project

 REFACTR.TECH is a 3 day conference showcasing voices of marginalized people & allies on tech topics, diversity, inclusion and intersectionality.
-The current [website](http://refactr.tech/) is interactive, but it's arduous to maintain.
-As the conference grows its list of talks and workshops, the contents of the website have to be updated manually.
+The previous website was interactive, but was arduous to maintain.
+As the conference grew its list of talks and workshops, the contents of the website had to be updated manually.

 The goals are to: